nchah/mongo2elasticsearch/README.md

 # mongo2elasticsearch

 Load MongoDB data into Elasticsearch.
+Pre-process, load, and query it.

 ## Directory